 Who is it suitable for?

 To use the NHS App you must be aged 13 or over and registered with a GP surgery in England.

 How does it work?

 Use the NHS App to:

-- check your symptoms – search trusted NHS information and advice on hundreds of conditions and treatments, and get instant advice and medical help near you
+- get health advice – search trusted NHS information and advice on hundreds of conditions and treatments.
+You can also answer questions to get instant advice and medical help near you.

-- register to be an organ donor – chose to donate some or all your organs and check your registered decision
+- register to be an organ donor – choose to donate some or all of your organs and check your registered decision.

 Report an issue

 If you have any issues using or downloading the app, check the NHS App help and support page.